Bachelor of Commerce/Bachelor of Laws

 Tel +61 3 9627 4877

-# Trimester 3 intakes are only available at Burwood (Melbourne) for Domestic and International Students.
-Trimester 3 Cloud (online) offerings are only available to Domestic Students.
+# Trimester 3 intakes are only available for International students.
+Trimester 3 Cloud (online) offerings are available to International students.

 ** Not all major sequences are available via Campus study at Warrnambool.
 International students studying on a student visa may take a maximum of 25% of their total course units via Cloud (online) mode study so should seek course advice to plan their studies if they are enrolled at Warrnambool and wish to undertake a major sequence not available at that campus.